 - 1 tsp vanilla extract

-Preheat the oven to 350 F. Generously butter a large (10-inch) pie plate.
-Use a lovely pie dish as this will serve as your serving plate, too.
+Preheat the oven to 350 F. Generously butter a 9x 9 square baking dish or 10-inch pie plate.
+Use a lovely pie or baking dish as this will serve as your serving plate, too.
 Place the blueberries at the bottom of the dish.

 Combine the flour, sugar, and salt in a bowl.
 Lightly beat the eggs in a separate bowl.
 Add the milk and vanilla extract to the beaten eggs and whisk to blend.
 Pour the milk mixture into the flour mixture at once and quickly stir to avoid lumps.